eduvpn-debian/packaging/README.md

 2. check if package builds with `gbp build-package`

-3. To make sure everything builds you could build inside an empty system to make sure the build dependencies are right.
+3. (optional) To make sure everything builds you could build inside an empty system to make sure the build dependencies are right.
 Your build system probably has all kind of packages installed that falsely satisfy build dependencies, so it is wise to do it in a clean chroot.
 Debian has all kind of